johnvilsack/python-notes/docs/editors.md

 ## Add Python Support

+Extensions enabled VSCode to work better with whatever you are working on.
+The Python extensions enables autocompletion, code formatting, error checking, and much more.

 1. **Open VSCode**

 2. **Install Python Extension**
    - Click Extensions icon on left (looks like 4 squares)
    - Search "Python"
    - Click "Install" on the first result (by Microsoft)
-   - Wait 30 seconds
+   - Wait until finished

 ## Open Your Project

+You can open up your project 2 ways.
+You can open it manually

-1. **Open your HelloPython folder**
+1. **Open your python-notes folder in VSCode**
    - File → Open Folder
-   - Navigate to Documents → MyPythonWork → HelloPython
+   - In the sidebar, navigate to This PC → Users → YOURUSERNAME → python-notes
    - Click "Select Folder"

 2. **Trust the folder**
    - Click "Yes, I trust the authors" when asked

+3. **Save as Workspace**
+   - File → Save Workspace As
+   - When you open this file again, it'll open your python-notes folder with all its settings

+> [!TIP]
+> **Open from Terminal** You can open files and folders in the Terminal by typing ```code``` and the file or folder name.
+If you are in python-notes, you can type ```code .``` and open the workspace immediately.
+If you just installed VSCode, you might have to restart your terminal.

 ## Configure Python

 1. **Tell VSCode which Python to use**

+   VSCode needs to know which Python to use for your project. uv installed a version specific to this project when you ran the main script the first time, so we will want to point to that.

    - Press `Ctrl+Shift+P`
    - Type "Python: Select Interpreter"
-   - Choose the one that mentions "HelloPython"
+   - Choose the one that mentions venv.
+This is the virtual environment for the project

 > [!TIP]
-> **Why?** VSCode needs to know which Python to use for your project.
+> The venv entry should look something like this: ```Python <version number> ('.venv':venv) <path to venv vesion>```

 ## Open the Terminal